Big Bear Lake is not a "pay-to-fish" lake, it's "FREE"! It's a huge alpine lake,(seven miles in length),

 Our six marinas have everything you need to have a great time on the lake.
 Get your fishing license, fishing gear, bait and more.
 Rent a pontoon boat for family fun or try a fishing boat for adventure exploring the fishing coves in Big Bear Lake.
 Kayak discount rental coupons available in the office too.

-Have had our first Big Bear Bass Tournament and catches were really impressive.
+Big Bear Bass Tournament and catches are really impressive.

 Bass fishing is as good as I have seen it for some time, with close to and/or record setting size fish